wavefrontHQ/wavefront-sdk-csharp/README.md

 ```

 ### Option 2: Sending Data via Direct Ingestion
-To create a `WavefrontDirectIngestionClient`, you must have access to a Wavefront instance with [direct data ingestion permission](https://docs.wavefront.com/permissions_overview.html):
+To create a `WavefrontDirectIngestionClient`, you must have access to a Wavefront instance with [Direct Data Ingestion permission](https://docs.wavefront.com/permissions_overview.html):

 ```csharp
 // Create a builder with the URL of the form "https://DOMAIN.wavefront.com"